 Dr. Darnell Cole is a Professor in Education of Higher Education and Education Psychology at the University of Southern California in the Rossier School of Education.
 He also serves as Co-Director of the Research Center for Education, Identity and Social Justice.
-His research areas include college student experiences, race/ ethnicity, diversity, and learning.
-He has published over 50 research articles, book chapters, and a co-edited book “Islamophobia in Higher Education: Combating Discrimination and Creating Understanding”; he has also accrued nearly $13M in research grants and contracts.
-His scholarship is featured in the major journals for higher education and other related fields including Journal of College and Character, Journal of College Student Development, Journal of Diversity in Higher Education, Journal of Higher Education, Journal of Negro Education, Research in Higher Education, and Review of Higher Education.
+His research areas span K12 & Higher education and focus on race/ ethnicity, diversity, student-faculty interactions, learning, and college student experiences.
+He has published over 50 research articles, book chapters, and reports.
+He also co-edited a book with Shafiqa Ahmadi on “Islamophobia in Higher Education: Combating Discrimination and Creating Understanding.”
+Dr. Cole has also accrued over $13M in research grants and contracts.
+His scholarship is featured in the major journals for higher education and other related fields, including the Journal of College and Character, Journal of College Student Development, Journal of Diversity in Higher Education, Journal of Higher Education, Journal of Negro Education, Research in Higher Education, and Review of Higher Education.

 Fulbright Specialist (2019 – Present), U.S. Department of State’s Bureau of Educational and Cultural Affairs and World Learning.
 University of Technology in Sydney, Australia.

 Faculty Scholarly Recognition (2019), University Club, Amy King Dundon-Berchtold University Club of USC at Stoops Hall

 Mentoring Award (2017), USC Rossier School of Education